Assam Engineering College: Hostels

-In all there are nine hostels, eight of which are for undergraduate students, including one for female students and one for male postgraduates.
+In all there are ten hostels, nine of which are for undergraduate students, including one for female students and one for male postgraduates.
 Each hostel is self-contained with amenities such as a common room, a library, an indoor games room, a lounge and a dining hall with mess.
 In earlier times no rooms were provided with Internet access and boarders managed on their own through their respective 'Internet monitors', but since 2010 the central internet facility to the college has been extended to the hostels.
 The administrative head of each hostel, the superintendent, is a senior faculty member.
 There are Hostel Committees, composed of superintendent and a student body of block monitors, mess secretaries, sports secretary, cultural secretary, magazine secretary, welfare secretary, Internet monitors and auditors.
 The committee is a successful exercise in self-governance.

 Central Computing Center

 Central Computing Center (CCC) is a central facility established in Assam Engineering College which caters to the needs of academic departments and various sections of the institute.
 CCC is instituted in a separate building.